Hypex Electronics

-Hypex Electronics is a Dutch electronics company, known for its Class D audio amplifier modules.
-These employ a control method called UcD, invented by Bruno Putzeys and patented by Philips.
+Hypex Electronics is a Dutch electronics company known for its class-D audio amplifier modules.
+These employ a control method called Universal class D (UcD), invented by Bruno Putzeys and patented by Philips.

 History

 The company was formed in 1996.
-Hypex began producing the UcD in the early 2000s, after Philips declined to use Putzeys' technology in its own product range.
+Hypex began producing the UcD in the early 2000s after Philips declined to use Putzeys' technology in its own product range.
 By 2004, the company had produced a 180-watt Class-D amplifier on a 40 cm2 board with around 0.02% total harmonic distortion.
 Putzeys joined Hypex full-time in 2005, and began working on UcD's follow-up, the NCore, with an improved reduction in distortion with 92% efficiency.

 Products

 Hypex modules can be found in some high-end audio products, including NAD Electronics (who produce customised versions of the original Hypex UcD) or in musical instrument amplifiers.
 The TEAC AX-505 amplifier is driven by a Hypex Class D nCore, as is the NAD Master Series M10 streaming amplifier.

 The NCore 400 is available in kit form, that allows the module to be used in lower-end equipment.
 It supports a signal-to-noise ratio of 125 decibels and a switching speed of 470-530 kilohertz.